marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 to start correspondence courses in the Rosicrucian philosophy.
 Later they moved permanently to
 Oceanside, California.

-In those ten years that Max Heindel lived, to start this great work for the Brothers of the Rose Cross, he gave as many volumes to the world as
+In those ten years that Max Heindel lived, to start this great work for the Brothers of the Rose Cross, he gave as many volumes to the world as is ordinarily given in the life-time of an author.
-26 BIOGRAPHY OF MAX HEINDEL
-is ordinarily given in the life-time of an author.
 His brain children are many and the following books, which this wonderful man left as a legacy to the world are:

 “The Rosicrucian Cosmo-Conception”
 “The Rosicrucian Mysteries”
 “The Web of Destiny”
 “Teachings of an Initiate”
 “Freemasonry and Catholicism”
 “Letters to Students”
-“The Rosicrucian Philosophy in Questions and
+“The Rosicrucian Philosophy in Questions and Answers”
-Answers”
 “Gleanings of a Mystic”
 “Mysteries of the Great Operas”
 “The Rosicrucian Principles of Child Training”
 “How Shall We Know Christ at His Coming?”
 “The Mystical Interpretation of Christmas”
 “Simplified Scientific Astrology”
 “The Message of the Stars” *

 Max Heindel suffered constantly on account of injuries received while a young boy.
-A number of unsuccessful operations, which had removed some of the veins and arteries of his left leg, greatly inter- BIOGRAPHY
+A number of unsuccessful operations, which had removed some of the veins and arteries of his left leg, greatly inter- fered with the circulation in the body.
-OF
-MAX
-HEINDEL
-27
-fered with the circulation in the body.
 He later developed valvular heart trouble.
 However, he was blessed with an indomitable will and great energy,